 Positive Mental Health

 We provide means and methods to help students develop and maintain positive mental health.
-We provide counseling and therapy as an integrated part of our system.
+We provide coaching and mindfulness facilitation as an integrated part of our system.

 We provide opportunities for students to actively cultivate curiosity and play in their daily lives.
 We facilitate opportunities for exploration of subjects they are naturally inclined towards and have a knack for.